huntergps/handbook-docs/Fuse/12 - Importing Assets.md

 Sketch is great vector design tool for Mac.
 If you haven't tried it, <a href="https://www.sketchapp.com">check it out</a>!.

 Fuse can:
-* @(sketch-import:Import assets) from `.sketch` files, into sliced images, fonts and ready-to-use UX tags.
+* Import assets from `.sketch` files, into sliced images, fonts and ready-to-use UX tags.
-* @(sketch-update:Live update) the assets if you change the sketch file after initial import.
+* Live update the assets if you change the sketch file after initial import.

 > *Note*: Importing `.sketch` files only works on Mac OSX (like Sketch itself), and is currently experimental.